11301858/XAISuite/README.md

 To add a new functionality into the library or point out a flaw, please create a new issue on Github.
 We'll try to look into your requests as soon as we can.
 Keep in mind that, as this is an open-source project, you release any copyright protection over code you may contribute to the XAISuite Project.

 ## Technical Report and Citing XAISuite
-A paper proposing and using XAISuite to compare explanatory methods is still in pre-publication.
-Use the following BibTex to cite XAISuite for now:
+Use the following BibTex to cite XAISuite:

 ```
 @misc{mitra2023xaisuite,